Tumors in the Spinal Column

 Here is a list of common symptoms associated with Spinal Tumors that may worsen at night:

-- Persistent severe back pain & pain in the vicinity of the tumor
+• Persistent severe back pain and pain in the vicinity of the tumor

-- Progressive loss of sensation, muscle weakness & numbness in upper and lower extremities
+• Progressive loss of sensation, muscle weakness, and numbness in the upper and lower extremities

 Be sure to seek immediate medical care should you experience any of these symptoms.